-- More – You can list additional information here, include price ranges of your products or services.
+- More – You can list additional information here, including the price ranges of your products or services.

 Once the details have been entered, they will appear in the About tab of your business page, where additional information can be added over time, like your business story, awards that you have received, menu (if you’re a restaurant), etc.